managed charging

 Reduce peak energy demand

-Omega manages fleet charging on a daily basis, and can automatically adjust in response to extreme events.
-For example, during a heat wave, when customer demand is high and approaches the maximum system capacity, utilities or system operators may call on customers to conserve electricity to avoid service outages.
-If called, the CMS will automatically react and use ALM to reduce charging demand, for example, by delaying vehicle charging until the utility lifts its call for demand management or by sharing power among several chargers on the same circuit.
-If available, the system can use backup energy storage to continue charging sessions.
+Omega manages fleet charging daily and can automatically adjust in response to extreme events.
+For example, during a heat wave when customer demand is high and approaches the maximum system capacity, utilities or system operators may call on customers to conserve electricity to avoid service outages.
+If called, the CMS could automatically react and use ALM to reduce charging demand, for example delaying vehicle charging until the utility lifts its call for demand management or by sharing power among several chargers on the same circuit.

 During California’s historic heat wave in 2022, the California Independent System Operator (CAISO) issued Flex Alerts for nine consecutive days, calling for voluntary electricity conservation during peak hours.
-Over this period, customers successfully conserved electricity to help CAISO balance the system.
 With transportation electricity demand in California projected to reach nearly seven percent of total statewide electricity demand by 2030, EV load management will become an increasingly crucial demand-side resource to utilities and system operators.
-ALM can enable those EVs plugged into the grid to flex their charging in response to emergency events.

 Install infrastructure faster